Ways to Raise Your FICO Score for Home Buying

-Raise your FICO score to buy a home in Tucumcari with McElroy & Associates as your real estate professional - 575 461-2100
+Raise your FICO score to buy a house in Tucumcari with McElroy & Associates as your REALTOR - 575 461-2100

 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process begins with your finances.
-Without a reasonable FICO score, entering into a loan for a house is more difficult and, you could end up renting for another couple of years in Tucumcari until you raise your score.
+In reality, the home buying process begins and ends with your finances.
+Saving your money for a down payment is great, but if you lack a strong credit score to reinforce it, you could end up renting for another couple of years in Tucumcari, New Mexico until you build up your score.

 • Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to make sure that allowing you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-You'll still get approved for a mortgage with a lower score, but the interest accrued over time could be more than double that of an individual having a higher credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid in the long run could be more than double that of someone with a superior FICO score.

-We're used to working with all tiers of FICO scores.
-Call us at 575 461-2100 and we can help you get on the right track to the home of your dreams.
+Improving your FICO is the first step in buying a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you obtain a stronger score?
-Improving your FICO score takes time.
-It can be hard to make a significant change in your credit score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be hard to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these tips:

-Raise your FICO score to buy a property in Tucumcari with McElroy & Associates as your real estate professional - 575 461-2100
+Raise your FICO score to buy a property in Tucumcari with McElroy & Associates as your REALTOR - 575 461-2100

-• Department store cards and service station cards.
-For those who have non-existent credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to get credit, increase your credit limits and have a solid payment history, which will raise your credit.
-You must always avoid charging a large balance for too long because these types of cards more than likely have a larger interest rate.
+• Store cards and gas station cards.
+For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to repair credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always avoid keeping a large balance for too long because these types of cards traditionally have a higher interest rate.

-• Use your credit.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
-But, be sure to pay them off in no more than two or three payments.
+• Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, make sure you pay them off in one or two payments.

 • Keep up with payments.
-Delinquent payments instantly lower your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.
+Your credit score plummets with each account that goes to collections.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.

-• Correct your credit report.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+• Ensure that your credit history is correct.
+If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-• Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the bulk of your debt taking up the balance one card.
+• Even out your debt.
+At first, this doesn't sound like a good idea.
+But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt sitting on one card.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of McElroy & Associates, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of McElroy & Associates, the loan process can be a stress-free experience so you, too, can achieve home ownership.

 Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.